firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-20-change-comes-unevenly-protecting-trans-rights-with-the-yes-on-3-campaign.md

 teaser: "A yes vote kept the law as it was, protecting transgender people from discrimination in public places.
 A no vote repealed those protections."
 author-img: a-a-mcnamara.jpg
 author-bio: |
   A. A. McNamara is a writer and librarian living in central Massachusetts.
-Their fiction has appeared in venues such as Lady Churchill's Rosebud Wristlet and Crossed Genres Magazine.
+Their fiction has appeared in venues such as _Lady Churchill's Rosebud Wristlet_ and _Crossed Genres Magazine_.
 You can find them on Twitter as [@aamcnamara](https:///www.twitter.com/aamcnamara).
 proofread: false
 contentnote:
 ---